Related Party Transactions

 Related Party Loans

 On January 21, 2021, the Sponsor agreed to loan the Company an aggregate of up to $300,000 to cover for expenses related to the Initial Public Offering pursuant to a promissory note (the “Note”).
 This loan was non-interest bearing and payable upon the completion of the Initial Public Offering.
 As of March 16, 2021, the Company borrowed approximately $90,000 under the Note.
 The Company repaid the Note in full on March 19, 2021.
+Subsequent to the repayment, the facility was no longer available to the Company.

 In order to finance transaction costs in connection with a Business Combination, the Sponsor or an affiliate of the Sponsor, or certain of the Company’s officers and directors may, but are not obligated to, loan the Company funds as may be required (“Working Capital Loans”).
-If the Company completes a Business Combination, the Company would repay the Working Capital Loans out of the proceeds of the Trust Account released to the Company.
+If the Company completes a Business Combination, the Company will repay the Working Capital Loans out of the proceeds of the Trust Account released to the Company.
 Otherwise, the Working Capital Loans would be repaid only out of funds held outside the Trust Account.
 In the event that a Business Combination does not close, the Company may use a portion of the proceeds held outside the Trust Account to repay the Working Capital Loans but no proceeds held in the Trust Account would be used to repay the Working Capital Loans.
 Except for the foregoing, the terms of such Working Capital Loans, if any, have not been determined and no written agreements exist with respect to such loans.
 The Working Capital Loans would either be repaid upon consummation of a Business Combination, without interest, or, at the lenders’ discretion, up to $1.5 million of such Working Capital Loans may be convertible into warrants of the post Business Combination entity at a price of $1.50 per warrant.
 The warrants would be identical to the Private Placement Warrants.
-As of March 31, 2021, the Company had no borrowings under the Working Capital Loans.
+As of June 30, 2021, the Company had no borrowings under the Working Capital Loans.

 Administrative Support Agreement